singer-io/getting-started/BEST_PRACTICES.md

 Schema Discovery and Property Selection
 ---------------------------------------

-For some data sources, it won't make sense to pull every property available.
+For some data sources, it won't make sense to pull every stream and property available.
 For example, suppose we had a Tap for a Postgres database, and a user only wanted to pull a subset of columns from a subset of tables.
 It would be inconvenient if the Tap emitted all columns for all tables.

-To address this, we recommend allowing a Tap to produce a document containing the "discovered" schemas for its data source, and allowing it to also accept "annotated schemas" that indicate which streams and properties to sync.
+To address this, we recommend allowing a Tap to produce a document containing the "discovered" schemas for its data source, and allowing it to also accept "desired schemas" that indicate which streams and properties to sync.

 ### Schema Discovery